b-smalley/flow-gaming-api-v1/README.md

 # Flow Gaming API v1
-This was the first version of the REST API for Flow Gaming
+This was the first version of the REST API for Flow Gaming The api has been moved to API v2(Still in beta) which replaces the basic Express.js routing with GraphQL and MySQL is replaced with MongoDB

 # Authentication
 The request sender must include a cookie with the name id and the value of the request senders personal account id